panqec/panqec/docs/index.rst

 It allows to easily create quantum codes, error models and decoders, and evaluate their performance by calculating performance metrics, such as the threshold and subthreshold error rates.
-Once a 2D or 3D quantum code is created, it can be visualized and manipulated on a web interface, helping to verify the correct implementation of a code or understand the behavior of a decoder.
+Once a 2D or 3D quantum code is created, it can be visualized and manipulated on a web interface, helping to verify the correct implementation of a code or understand the behavior of a decoder

 To make a feature request or report a bug, please visit the PanQEC `GitHub repository <https://github.com/ehua7365/bn3d>`_.